Canonical workflow state lives in repo-local, machine-readable files—not in conversation memory.

 Where to look first

 Different readers need different entry points.
-Use the implementation surfaces below based on whether you want to use the package, inspect the protocol, or understand host integration details.
+Use the implementation surfaces below based on whether you want to use the plugin, inspect the protocol, or understand orchestration details.

 If you want to use it

-Start with the package README.
-It explains when to use `/cook`, how workflow mode differs from ordinary chat, and how to install the package into Pi.
+Start with the plugin README.
+It explains when to use `/cook`, how workflow mode differs from ordinary chat, and how to install the letscook Cursor plugin.

 If you want the runtime contract